20NickName20/MC-AI-EXPERIMENTS/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE License - see the LICENSE file for details
+This project is licensed under the GPL-3.0 license - see the LICENSE file for details